fejmiqaz/SP/README.md

 # C++ Structured Programming
-These are some C++ exercises that I have solved.
-FCSE 2023/24
+Multiple Structural programming exercises in C++ that I have solved.
+FCSE 23/24